hendrikhoffmann/ioBroker.cloudrain/README.md

 ## cloudrain adapter for ioBroker

-NOTE: This is Work in Progress and nothing works so far :)
+This is Work in Progress...

 This Adapter connects iobroker to the Cloudrain Smart Irrigation System See https://cloudrain.com/.